jonathanstowe/Audio-Encode-LameMP3/README.md

 The interface is somewhat simplified in comparison to that of lame and some of the esoteric or rarely used features may not be supported.

-Because marshalling large arrays and buffers between perl space and the native world may be too slow for some use cases the interface provides for passing and returning native CArrays (and their sizes) for the use of other native bindings (e.g. Audio::Sndfile, Audio::Libshout) where speed may prove important, which , for me at least, is quite a common use-case.
-The 'p6lame_encode' example demonstrates this way of using the interface.
+Because marshalling large arrays and buffers between Raku space and the native world may be too slow for some use cases the interface provides for passing and returning native CArrays (and their sizes) for the use of other native bindings (e.g. Audio::Sndfile, Audio::Libshout) where speed may prove important, which , for me at least, is quite a common use-case.
+The 'raku-lame-encode' example demonstrates this way of using the interface.

 For interest the first thing I encoded was: